greenSyntax/feedbackApp-PHP/README.md

 FeedbackApp :rocket:
 =======
 Neither it's a mamomth project nor I'm clamimg it.
-Just a REST API for feedback Service.
+Just a REST API for feedback Service which has dependency on PHP [Slim Framework](https://www.slimframework.com/) .

 ## Header
 Every Request has this as a Header.